SeedCore governs the exact moment AI-visible intent is allowed to become trusted business or physical reality.

 Revocation and Emergency Halt

-Policy decisions, execution traces, and transition receipts are sealed into replayable verification paths for audit and dispute handling.
+Policy decisions, execution traces, and transition receipts are sealed into replayable verification paths for audit, dispute handling, and partner review.

-SeedCore controls the full boundary from delegated request to signed evidence closure.
+SeedCore controls the full boundary from delegated request to policy decision, bounded handoff, verifier outcome, and signed evidence closure.

 1. Delegation and Identity Binding

-Execution requests carry signed intent, actor identity, and scoped authority chain across organizations, facilities, and devices.
+Restricted Custody Transfer requests carry signed intent, actor identity, and scoped authority chains across organizations, facilities, and devices.

 2. Deterministic Decision Hot Path

-The PDP evaluates policy against a latency-critical graph snapshot covering principals, assets, custody state, and context.
+The PDP evaluates policy against a latency-critical graph snapshot covering principals, assets, custody state, and live context.

 3. Execution, Receipts, and Verification

-Approved actions receive bounded tokens and produce governed receipts with signer provenance and evidence linkage.
+Approved actions receive bounded tokens and produce governed receipts with signer provenance, verifier outcomes, and evidence linkage.

 - Authority integrityEvery action is tied to explicit delegation and identity provenance.

-- Decision integrityHot-path policy outcomes remain deterministic, explainable, and operationally useful.
+- Decision integrityPolicy outcomes remain deterministic, explainable, and operationally useful.

-- Evidence integrityCritical transitions resolve to signed receipts and replayable closure.
+- Proof integrityCritical transitions resolve to signed receipts, verifier state, and replayable closure.